k9chen/k9chen.github.io/_pages/about.md

 * Chen, K. (2023). **Towards a Brave New World: The Huxleyan Reality of Using Pharmacological Neuroenhancement** *Grounds: The Virginia Journal of Bioethics* [[HTML]](http://www.vabioethics.com/content/2023/1/12/towards-a-brave-new-world-the-huxleyan-reality-of-using-pharmocological-neuroenhancement)

 ## Quotes
-* "The more you know, the more you owe." ― Luis Rodríguez, *Always Running*
+* "I am a cage, in search of a bird." ― Franz Kafka
-* "The cruelest walls are made of glass" ― Ocean Vuong, *On Earth We're Briefly Gorgeous*
+* "The more you know, the more you owe." ― Luis J. Rodríguez
-* "It's like Tolstoy said.
-Happiness is an allegory, unhappiness a story." ― Haruki Murakami, *Kafka on the Shore*
+* "Happiness is an allegory, unhappiness a story" ― Leo Tolstoy